uvarc/workshop-site/content/lesson/fiji-intro.md

 Edge detection is commonly used to define the outline of objects of interest.
 It is implemented by applying special convolution kernels.

 **Note that edge detection algorithms can be very sensitive to noise.
-So it is advisable to remove noise with other filters first (e.g. median filter which preserves edges quiteg well) before applying the edge detection filter (see images below).**
+So it is generally advised to remove noise with other filters first (e.g. median filter which preserves edges quite well) before applying the edge detection filter (see images below).**

 <img src=/images/intro-fiji-18.png style="height:60%;width:60%"></img>